Jab-Omar/ObsidianFij/content/Ressources/Fij/Agenda/Semaine 03 - FIJ.md

 ##### English
 - Conjugation: The present simple
-- E.g. Choose a verb and conjugate it in the present simple tense.
+- Ex : Choose a verb and conjugate it in the present simple tense.

 ---